karanns/Finance-/README.md

 Using Monte Carlo Simulation (Brownian Motion)

-Monte Carlo Simulation is a method to predict the probability of different outcomes when there is an intervention of random variables.One of the most famous stochastic process is a geometric brownian motion.
+Monte Carlo Simulation is a method to predict the probability of different outcomes when there is an intervention of random variables.One of the most famous stochastic processes is a geometric brownian motion.
 Brownian motion is a random motion of particles suspended in a medium.
-Inside a box there are many many particles that are in motion and collide with each other.
-The path that one of the particles chooses randomly is known as a brownian motion.In order to quantify this stochastic geometric brownian motion was introduced.
+Inside a box there are many particles that are in motion and collide with each other.
+The path that one of the particles chooses randomly is known as a brownian motion.
+In order to quantify this geometric brownian motion was introduced for a stochastic process.

 For an arbitrary initial value S0 the above SDE has the analytic solution (under Itô's interpretation):